 As student-leaders on campus, Celina Stratton and Danny Balogh were given the task of creating assessment tools to measure students’ enjoyment and growth in intramural sports and Concordia Cares, a community service program.

-About the School of Business at Concordia University Irvine
+About the School of Business and Economics at Concordia University Irvine

-The School of Business is home to the largest undergraduate program at Concordia University Irvine.
-Accredited by the International Accreditation Council for Business Education (IACBE), the undergraduate economics and business administration program offers emphases in accounting, business data analytics, finance, international business, management, marketing, and sport management.
+The School of Business and Economics is home to the largest undergraduate program at Concordia University Irvine.
+Accredited by the International Accreditation Council for Business Education (IACBE), the undergraduate economics and business administration program offers emphases in accounting, business data analytics, finance, international business, management, marketing, and sports business.
 The MBA program focuses on business practice with flexibility for working professionals.
 Faculty include entrepreneurs and executives.

-Additionally, the School of Business is home to the Center for Faith and Business, the annual Faith & Business Forum, the Business Insight Series, the Center for Public Policy, the Teen Entrepreneurship Academy, the Kid Entrepreneur Academy and the Institute for Strategic Marketing.
+Additionally, the School of Business and Economics is home to the Center for Faith and Business, the annual Faith & Business Forum, the Business Insight Series, the Center for Civics Education, the Teen Entrepreneurship Academy, the Kid Entrepreneur Academy and the Institute for Strategic Marketing.